 Dare to steer away from your plan and set out to explore.
 But whatever you do, thread lightly

 One of the things you will almost never hear about what you should do in a simulation is to deliberately make mistakes.
 So go ahead, push all the buttons, enable all the channels, launch all the products, there is not a lot which can backfire.
 If you do good then you get some new clients otherwise you still win through experimenting.
 So it’s a win-win situation any way you want to look at it.
 In any case, if you are not sure about how your decisions will impact your results it’s important to use small increments when it comes to the experiments you’ll be carrying out.
 In practice this could mean that you would be changing the price only by a small amount, or investing a tiny bit into a minor improvement for a product, or likewise creating a new marketing effort just to test out things.
-Once you see how the virtual market responds you can then adjust using larger increments.
+Once you see the degree to which the virtual market responds to your actions then you can move on and use larger increments.

-By taking small steps in the beginning you can mitigate the risks of accidentally ending up in a disastrous decision and this will keep you in the race longer.
+By taking small steps in the beginning you can mitigate the risks of accidentally ending up with a disastrous decision.
+This will keep you in the race longer.
 However this doesn’t mean that whilst you’re playing it super safe the other teams won’t take up risky decisions potentially getting them to a more advantageous position.

 Be quick to spot the easy to sell into market